roboconf/roboconf.github.io/en/user-guide/target-support.md

 VM or an AWS VM, you will have the following graph definition.

 	VM_AWS {
-		alias: a VM for AWS;
 		children: X;
 		installer: target;
 	}

 	VM_Open_Stack {
-		alias: a VM for Open Stack;
 		children: X;
 		installer: target;
 	}